Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 Fiendish blood runs strong in you, unlocking a resilience akin to that possessed by some fiends.
-You gain the following benefits:

 * You have resistance to cold damage and poison damage.
 * You have advantage on saving throws against being poisoned.